State Mosquito Monitoring Program Begins Testing for Mosquito-Borne Viral Diseases

 During 2019, WNV was identified in 82 mosquito pools from 24 towns in five counties in Connecticut.
 One human case and one horse case of WNV infection were reported in Fairfield County.
 WNV occurs every summer in the Northeast and has become the main cause of mosquito-borne illness in this region since it was first introduced into the NYC area in 1999.

 The response to mosquito-transmitted diseases in Connecticut is a collaborative inter-agency effort involving the Department of Energy and Environmental Protection (DEEP), the Connecticut Agricultural Experiment Station (CAES) the Department of Public Health (DPH), the Department of Agriculture, and the Department of Pathobiology at the University of Connecticut (UCONN).
 These agencies are responsible for monitoring mosquito populations and the potential public health threat of mosquito-borne diseases.

 The CAES maintains a network of 108 mosquito-trapping stations in 87 municipalities throughout the state.
 Mosquito traps are set Monday – Thursday nights at each site every ten days on a rotating basis and then twice a week after detection of virus.
 Mosquitoes are grouped (pooled) for testing according to species, collection site, and date.
 Positive findings are reported to local health departments and on the CAES website.

-For information on WNV and EEE, what can be done to prevent getting bitten by mosquitoes, the latest mosquito test results and human infections, visit the Connecticut Mosquito Management Program web site at www.ct.gov/mosquito.
+For information on WNV and EEE, what can be done to prevent getting bitten by mosquitoes, the latest mosquito test results and human infections, visit the Connecticut Mosquito Management Program website at https://portal.ct.gov/mosquito.